 Examples from three colleges are shown below.

-This section lists your progress toward fulfilling the University of Washington’s Areas of Knowledge requirements: Visual, Literary and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).
+This section lists your progress toward fulfilling the University of Washington’s Areas of Knowledge requirements: Arts and Humanities (A&H), Social Sciences (SSc), and Natural Sciences (NSc).

 This section lists your progress toward fulfilling department-specific major requirements.
 When you expand a requirement, you will see two common things: